-For a 501(c)3 organization, Giving Assistant is a breeze to use and there is virtually no setup involved!
+For a 501(c)3 organization, Giving Assistant is a breeze to use, it’s absolutely free, and the setup is super easy!

 Follow These Steps:

-4. We’ll send you a confirmation email from email@example.com.
+- 4. We’ll send you a confirmation email.
 Open this email, and voila!
 You now have access to your nonprofit dashboard.

 1. Add the Giving Assistant badge (and/or logo) to your website via the “Best Practices” section in the dashboard.

 2. Share your personal fundraising link with your supports via email, newsletters, Twitter, Facebook and any other social media platforms you use.